How does free will relate to determinism?

 The determinist approach proposes that all behavior has a cause and is thus predictable.
 Free will is an illusion, and our behavior is governed by internal or external forces over which we have no control.

-Is free will compatible with determinism?
+Is the psychodynamic approach free will or determinism?

 Do you think determinism and free will are reconcilable?